Royal Canadian Mint: Vancouver 2010 Winter Games medals

-The Mint also produced the athlete medals for the 2010 Olympic and Paralympic Winter Games.
+The mint also produced the athlete medals for the 2010 Olympic and Paralympic Winter Games.
 The Vancouver 2010 gold medals are each made of sterling silver plated with six grams of 24-karat gold.
 The silver medals are sterling silver while the bronze medals are composed mostly of copper.
 Their composition is governed by International Olympic Committee regulations.

 Each medal features a piece of one of two contemporary Aboriginal artworks and weighs 500 to 576 grams each.
 The design on each medal is based on two large master artworks of an orca whale (Olympic) and raven (Paralympic) by Corrine Hunt, a Canadian artist of Komoyue and Tlingit heritage based in Vancouver.
 Each medal features a unique, hand-cropped section of her artwork.
 The medals are also undulating rather than flat.
 They had to be struck nine times each to achieve this unusual shape.

 The medals were on display throughout the 2010 Winter Games at the Royal Canadian Mint Pavilion in Vancouver.
 There, visitors waited in line, sometimes for over seven hours, to see and hold the medals.
-During the Olympics, the Mint Pavilion at the Segal Centre for Performing Arts entertained 140,639 visitors, while the medal display at the Vancouver Public Library during the Paralympics saw 30,000 visitors.

-With so much interest generated by their Vancouver 2010 program, the Mint opened an additional retail outlet in Vancouver.
-This store is at 752 Granville Street, between Georgia and Robson streets.
+With so much interest generated by their Vancouver 2010 program, the mint opened an additional retail outlet in Vancouver.
+This store is at 752 Granville Street, between Georgia and Robson streets, and was closed in 2017.